 reGrow utilizes the simple and rapid cultivation of kombucha, common maker tools, reuse of waste grape crops, and open source philosophies to deliver an intelligent biomedical gown that can assist in the rehabilitation of patients with a selection of skin injuries and ailments.

 This project has now turned into an Applied Research Program!

-Noumena and IN(3D)USTRY From Needs to Solutions presented the IV edition of RESHAPE competition and its forum held in Octobre 2018 in Fira Barcelona.
+Noumena and IN(3D)USTRY presented the IV edition of RESHAPE competition and its forum held in Octobre 2018 in Fira Barcelona.

 The wearable technology category of the competition challenged designers to propose a new garment solution, relevant to the environment and human health.
 The jury was looking for wearable products that tackle daily problems, such as respiration, contamination, harmful body postures, disabilities, and stress.

 The submitted project needed to present a clear prototyping methodology involving digital manufacturing technologies.
 Interdisciplinary processes, experimental approaches and innovative design production strategies are required to become the new pioneers of this digital age.

 Our proposal, the reGrow project, won the 1st prize of this category.

 We are very thankful for this recognition, especially considering the quality of the jury and of the other competing projects!